 J.D./M.S.F.S. degree candidates must satisfactorily complete course requirements for both the J.D. and M.S.F.S. degrees.
 In addition to the J.D. and M.S.F.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.

-The J.D./M.S.F.S. program requires completion of 115 academic credits (76 credits in law and 39 credits in M.S.F.S. courses).
-Nine credits of M.S.F.S. coursework will count towards the J.D. degree requirements, and 9 credits of J.D. coursework will count towards the M.S.F.S. degree requirements.
-The program also requires: (1) satisfactory performance on the M.S.F.S. oral proficiency in a foreign language examination; (2) a passing score on the M.S.F.S. oral examinations; (3) successful completion of the graduation requirements of both programs, including the M.S.F.S. internship requirement; (4) meeting the Law Center Residency Requirement; and (5) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.S.F.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
+The J.D./M.S.F.S. program requires completion of 115 academic credits (76 credits of Law Center courses and 39 credits of M.S.F.S. work, with 9 credits of M.S.F.S. coursework counted towards the J.D. degree and 9 credits of J.D. coursework counted towards the M.S.F.S. degree).
+The program also requires: (1) satisfactory performance on the M.S.F.S. oral proficiency in a foreign language examination; (2) a passing score on the M.S.F.S. oral examinations; (3) successful completion of the graduation requirements of both programs, including the M.S.F.S. internship requirement; and (4) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.S.F.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).

 The required 115 J.D./M.S.F.S. academic credits are distributed as follows: